cloudmesh-community/sp19-222-100/project-report/report.md

 research shows how sentiment from text could be used as a subsitute for typical polling and predict movement in the polls; however, using Twitter as the source for text nowadays would create issues as the amount of bots on Twitter has grown exponentially since this research was done in 2011.
+There are other more reliable ways to obtain data for use with machine learning that are not affected in the ways that social media is.

 ## Conclusion